hirish99/Stocks-Hirish/README.md

 # Stocks-Hirish

+### Purpose
+- Play around with different strategies (simple) and decide on how to evaluate them (for fun :))
+- Pipeline: Scrape Data YFinance -> Create Strategy -> Backtest Strategy -> Repeat

 ### Terminology
 - Backtesting: Asseses the viability of a trading model by simulating how it would have played out retrospectively.